Home > Analyses > Consumer Cyclical > NIKE, Inc.

 Revenue by Segment

-The pie chart illustrates NIKE, Inc.’s revenue distribution by segment for the fiscal year 2025, highlighting the relative contributions of Footwear, Apparel, and Product and Service, Other.
+This pie chart illustrates NIKE, Inc.’s revenue distribution by segment for the fiscal year 2025, highlighting how different product categories contribute to the company’s overall sales.

 revenue by segment